 - Wash hands well with soap and clean water to stop transferring germs.

 - Keep property clean and get rid of mosquito breeding sites including tins, bottles, cans and anything that holds stagnant water.

 - Assessing flood affected properties and looking at:

 - Sanitation systems;

 - Any other health hazards

-Identified at risk properties will be disinfected as appropriate.
+At-risk properties identified will be disinfected as appropriate.

 If you require any further information, please do not hesitate to contact Public Health on 29110.